github/codeql/docs/codeql/ql-language-reference/modules.rst

 This defines an explicit module named ``M``.
 The body of this module defines the class ``OneTwo``.

-.. _parameterised-modules:
+.. _parameterized-modules:

-Parameterised modules
+Parameterized modules
 =====================

-Parameterised modules are QL's approach to generic programming.
+Parameterized modules are QL's approach to generic programming.
-Similar to explicit modules, parameterised modules are defined within other modules using the keywork ``module``.
+Similar to explicit modules, parameterized modules are defined within other modules using the keywork ``module``.
-In addition to the module name, parameterised modules declare one or more parameters between the name and the module body.
+In addition to the module name, parameterized modules declare one or more parameters between the name and the module body.

 For example, consider the module ``ApplyFooThenBar``, which takes two predicate parameters and defines a new predicate that applies them one after the other: